 When will my child be eligible to receive funded early education?

-Children become eligible to receive the funding from the start of the term following their third birthday.
-These terms are set by the Department of Education rather than following school term dates.
+Children become eligible to receive the funding from the start of the funded period following their third birthday.
+These periods are set by the Department of Education rather than following school term dates.

 |Child born between||Can have a funded place from|

 |1 January 2016 to 31 March 2016||April 2019 (Summer)|

 |1 April 2016 to 31 August 2016||September 2019 (Autumn)|

 |1 September 2016 to 31 December 2016||January 2020 (Spring)|

 |1 January 2017 to 31 March 2017||April 2020 (Summer)|

 Your child can continue to receive the funded hours until they start reception class at a local authority maintained school.
 This will usually be the September following their fourth birthday.

 However, if you choose to defer their school start date or they start at a non maintained (independent) school they can continue to receive the funding until they reach statutory school age, which is the funded period after their fifth birthday.